rosell-dk/webp-on-demand/docs/api.md

 Default value: *true*

 Depending on how things goes, the header will be set to one of the following:
-- Failed (Missing source argument)
+- "Failed (Missing source argument)"
-- Failed (Missing destination argument)
+- "Failed (Missing destination argument)"
-- Reporting...
+- "Reporting..."
-- Serving original image (was explicitly told to)
+- "Serving original image (was explicitly told to)"
-- Serving original image - because it is smaller than the converted!
+- "Serving original image - because it is smaller than the converted!"
-- Serving existing converted image
+- "Serving existing converted image"
-- Converting image (handed over to WebPConvertAndServe)
+- "Converting image (handed over to WebPConvertAndServe)"

 ### *add-vary-header*
 Add a "Vary: Accept" header when an image is served.
 Experimental.
-Default value: *false*
+Default value: *true*

 ### *require-for-conversion*
 If set, makes the library 'require in' a file just before calling WebPConvertAndServe.
 This is not needed for composer projects, as composer takes care of autoloading classes when needed.
 Default value: *null*